steinitzu/celery-singleton/README.md

     clear_locks(celery_app)
 ```

+An alternative is to set a [lock expiry](#lock\_expiry) time in the task or app config.
+This makes it so that locks are always released after a given time.

 ## Backends

 Redis is the default storage backend for celery singleton.
 This is where task locks are stored where they can be accessed across celery workers.